 Walks on this Adventure are guided walks and we generally walk at a pace of 2 to 3 miles per hour.
 In most cases, we are not “strolling”; we are walking at a relaxed but steady pace.
+Walks on this tour are mainly nature walks and thus offer a higher degree of difficulty, due to the elevation gain/loss and uneven terrain.
 Your experience will be significantly affected by your level of physical fitness.
-Success of the walks is predicated upon walkers having this minimum level of fitness to walk at this pace.
+Success of the walks is predicated upon walkers having a minimum level of fitness to walk at our pace.
 If not walking regularly at home, we strongly recommend that you make a priority of “training” beforehand in order to both enjoy the trip and avoid medical issues due to overexertion.
 If you have questions about your ability to participate, please contact our office at 1-800-779-0353.

 We have adopted a walk difficulty rating system which contains a numeric indicator for trail incline and an alpha indicator for trail terrain.
 The explanation for this system is presented below: